 Processing Payments: On-Site vs Off-Site

 One of the most important aspects of an ecommerce site is payment processing.
-It’s critical that you get this right because this is where your customers are providing financial information, and the data must be securely locked down while still flowing efficiently from your customer to the payment gateway to your bank.
+It’s critical that you get this right because this is where your customers are providing financial information.
+The data must be securely locked down while still flowing efficiently from your customer to the payment gateway to your bank.

 You have two major options: on-site and off-site.
 Each has its pros and cons, so consider the cost and benefits of each before deciding which way you’ll go.